vfonov/Minc2.jl/README.md

 See `examples` directory for more examples

-## MINC documentation
+## Documentation

+Preliminary documentation is available at https://www.ilmarin.info/Minc2.jl/

-Underlying MINC documentations is available at https://en.wikibooks.org/wiki/MINC
+Documentations for underlying libminc and minc tools is available at